ncatlab/nlab-content/pages/2/7/9/5/5972/content.md

 [[Madhav Nori]] invented an original approach to [[mixed motives]], in the spirit of Tannakian theory, but based on a specific [[Nori's Tannakian theorem]].
 Unfortunately his original work, which has been lectured on some summer schools and conferences is not widely available in written form. [[Maxim Kontsevich]] based his approach to [[period]]s and their appearance in [[deformation quantization]] partly on Nori's insight.

-The construction of Nori [[motives]] themselves has been generalised to cate- gories over a base S by Arapura and Ivorra.
+The construction of Nori [[motives]] themselves has been generalised to categories over a base S by Arapura and Ivorra.
 Arapura's approach is based on [[constructible sheaves]].
 His categories allow pull-back and push- forward, the latter being a deep result.
 The same paper also constructs the weight filtration on Nori motives and establishes the equivalence between